 We believe that screening increases portfolio risk and diminishes returns over time.
 As a result, our approach to responsible investing focuses on engagement, not screening.
 Engagement is widely recognized as an effective strategy for large institutional investors with long-term investment horizons.
 In general, engagement refers to the use of our ownership position in more than 3000 companies to encourage improved performance on and disclosure of ESG factors.
 We do this by exercising our proxies, by joining coalitions of like-minded investors and through direct contact with companies.

 We believe engagement on ESG factors is more effective in the long-term than screening.

 Many issues pertaining to responsible investing relate to the ownership of publicly-traded equities.
 Our passive public equity holdings tend to replicate major market indexes.
 This approach enables the CPP Investment Board to invest large sums of capital in diverse business sectors in Canada and internationally in an efficient and cost-effective manner.

 We look at any particular investment within the context of our "investment only" mandate.
 We evaluate companies based on investment criteria, with the goal of helping sustain the pensions of 18 million Canadians.
-This doesn’t mean that we don’t consider environmental, social and governance issues.
+This doesn’t mean that we don’t consider ESG issues.
 However, we look at them in a financial context.
 We follow two sets of guidelines to help us invest responsibly:

 1. Our own Policy on Responsible Investing

-2. The United Nations' Principles for Responsible Investment, which provides a practical framework for investors to integrate consideration of ESG factors into investment decision-making and ownership practices.
+2. The UN-supported Principles for Responsible Investment, which provides a practical framework for investors to integrate consideration of ESG factors into investment decision-making and ownership practices.